The Physics

 Constant jerk is easy to deal with mathematically.
 As a learning exercise, let's derive the equations of motion for constant jerk.
 You are welcome to try more complicated jerk problems if you wish.

 Jerk is the derivative of acceleration.
 Undo that process.
 Integrate jerk to get acceleration as a function of time.
-I propose we call this the zeroeth equation of motion for constant jerk.
+I propose we call this the zeroth equation of motion for constant jerk.
 The reason why will be apparent after we finish the next derivation.

 j = da